Hyatt Hotels Corporation (H) Shares Down Despite Recent Market Volatility

 H’s Market Performance

-H’s stock has seen a -6.19% decrease for the week, with a -0.95% drop in the past month and a 16.43% gain in the past quarter.
-The volatility ratio for the week is 3.11%, and the volatility levels for the past 30 days are at 2.81% for Hyatt Hotels Corporation The simple moving average for the last 20 days is -3.21% for H stock, with a simple moving average of 21.51% for the last 200 days.
+The stock of Hyatt Hotels Corporation (H) has seen a -11.59% decrease in the past week, with a -4.89% drop in the past month, and a 5.79% gain in the past quarter.
+The volatility ratio for the week is 3.48%, and the volatility levels for the past 30 days are at 2.96% for H. The simple moving average for the last 20 days is -8.58% for H stock, with a simple moving average of 13.91% for the last 200 days.

 Analysts’ Opinion of H